 PTCAS will be available starting June 15th, 2022 to accept applications.
 We will review applications and offer invitations to our on-campus information sessions.
 These sessions will be in June, August, September, October, and January.

 - Is there an advantage to applying early?

-Yes, we will have a rolling interview and admissions cycle.
-First cycle of interviews are scheduled for early Fall and will continue until all seats are filled.
+Yes, we will have a rolling admissions cycle.
+The first information session is scheduled for June and we will continue to host sessions until January 2023.

 - Does CSU have a supplemental application or additional application fee?

 No, applicants are required to apply through PTCAS.

 - Do I need a specific degree to apply to the DPT program?

 We accept a bachelor’s degree from any USDE regionally accredited institution, as long as you complete the specific course prerequisites.
 While the degree you choose will not affect your admissions process, some degrees encompass more prerequisites and better prepare you for PT school.
 These degrees include kinesiology, public health, biology, health science, and exercise science.

 - What are the prerequisite courses for the program?

 All applicants must earn a Baccalaureate degree, in any major/discipline, and complete prerequisites from an institution that is accredited by the US Department of Education (USDE).
 All prerequisite coursework must be awarded a letter or numeric grade and completed with a grade of “C” or higher.
 The following courses are required for matriculation into the DPT Program: